solus-project/ypkg/man/package.yml.5.md

     By default this key is set to `no`.

+* `ccache` [boolean]

+    If configured correctly, `ypkg-build(1)` will automatically use `ccache(1)`.
+    When using `solbuild(1)` this is almost always the case.
+However, there may be some cases when ccache can break the build, or is ill advised.

+    Whilst the default value of this key is `yes`, you can force disable the use of ccache by setting it to `no`.

+* `devel` [boolean]

+    Force all built packages to belong to the `system.devel` component.
+This will become deprecated in future, and currently defaults to `no`.

 * `extract` [boolean]

     By default, `ypkg-build(1)` will extract all sources listed in the file.